camunda/camunda-docs/docs/components/zeebe/technical-concepts/partitions.md

 For fault tolerance, data in a partition is replicated from the **leader** of the partition to its **followers**.
 Followers are other Zeebe broker nodes that maintain a copy of the partition without performing event processing.

-We recommend an odd replication factor.

-Odd replication factors ensure high fault-tolerance and availability.
-Even replication factors have no benefit over the previous odd value and are weaker than the next.
+We recommend an **odd replication factor**, as it ensures high fault-tolerance and availability. **Even replication factors** have no benefit over the previous odd value and are weaker than the next.

-Using an example, a replication factor of 4 has no benefit over a replication factor of 3.
-A replication factor for 4 would be weaker than a replication factor of 5.
+For example, a replication factor of four has no benefit over a replication factor of three.
+A replication factor for four would be weaker than a replication factor of five.

 ## Partition distribution